seiler-emerson/initial_projects/README.md

 ## Differentials
 - Link to email with personalized message for each friend.
+- Photo updated directly by github avatar.
-- Link to LinkedIn
+- Link to LinkedIn.
-- Link to Github
+- Link to Github.
+- Responsive Layout.

 ## Technologies Used
 - HTML